Frequently Asked Questions

 I went through a dental assisting program that was not at a college or university; do you still want to see my coursework?

 Yes.
 Please submit a copy of the coursework you completed for your dental assisting program.
-This copy can be unofficial.

 What type of verification do you require for shadowing and experience?